graz-dev/docebo-webhook-listener/README.md

 $ yarn run start
 or
 $ npm run start

 ```

 ## Roadmap

 ### Already Available

-- [X] Get all incoming Docebo webhooks call and save them in a MongoDB collection
+- [x] Get all incoming Docebo webhooks call and save them in a MongoDB collection
-- [X] Handle errors persisting transaction saving transaction errors on a dedicated MongoDB collection to keep track of all errors and eventually retry
+- [x] Handle errors persisting transaction saving transaction errors on a dedicated MongoDB collection to keep track of all errors and eventually retry
 - [ ] Manage `Enrollments` events
-  - [X] Keep track of each enrollment in a dedicated MongoDB collection for each combination of user and course
+  - [x] Keep track of each enrollment in a dedicated MongoDB collection for each combination of user and course
+  - [x] Handle enrollments update
+  - [x] Handle enrollments deletion

 ### Next in pipeline

 - [ ] Manage `transactions` & `transaction_errors` collection retantion based on configurations
 - [ ] Manage `compute_errors` collection to save errors from transaction compute
 - [ ] Manage `Enrollments` events
   - [ ] Handel collection initial load
-  - [ ] Keep track of each enrollment in a dedicated MongoDB collection for each combination of user and course
-  - [ ] Handle enrollments update
-  - [ ] Handle enrollments deletion
   - [ ] Handle enrollment in ILT courses
   - [ ] Handle couses completion
+  - [ ] Expose APIs to get enrollment information

 ### Pay Attention